-- 200 words describing how you have interpreted the theme (Please see entry form when entries open.
+- 200 words describing how you have interpreted the theme (please see entry form at bottom of the page).

 - Alongside your group’s entry, you will need to submit a video/ PowerPoint presentation telling us all about your artwork and how you have interpreted the theme.
 Videos must be no more than 3 minutes long.

 - Please send these via WeTransfer/Dropbox/Google Drive to our Education Manager.
 The video/presentation will be shown at the Natural History Museum if you are selected as an overall or category winner.

 - Please fill out our entry form at the bottom of this page when you are ready to submit your artwork.